Diamond head hike is one of Oahu’s most popular hikes, and for good reason!

 What should I pack?

-- Plenty of water: this hike isn’t difficult, but it’s also not a walk in the park.
-You will work up a sweat so bring an adequate amount of water.
+- Plenty of water: this hike isn’t particularly difficult, but it’s also not a walk in the park.
+You will work up a sweat along the uphill trail so bring at least 32oz of water.

-- Proper footwear: Hiking boots are not necessary, but you should wear a good pair of tennis shoes.
-Flip flops will not be adequate with the rocky terrain.
+- Proper footwear: Hiking boots are not necessary as the trail is paved, but you should wear a good pair of trainers that offer support.

-- Sunscreen and hat: There are a few shaded areas such as going through the tunnel, but the majority of the trail is in direct sunlight.
-Be sure to pack sunscreen, hat, sunglasses, etc.
+- Sunscreen and hat: There are a few shaded areas such as going through the tunnel, but the majority of the trail is in direct sunlight so you will want to prepare for that.

 Other Great Activities to Book in Oahu